jazmichaelking/documentation/content/en/_index.md

 ### Funding and monetization {#monetization}

 Mastodon websites are operated by different people or organizations completely independently.
-Mastodon does not implement any monetization strategies in the software.
+Mastodon does not implement any monetization in the software.

-Some server operators choose to offer paid accounts, some server operators are companies who can utilize their existing infrastructure, some server operators rely on crowdfunding from their users via Patreon and similar services, and some server operators are just paying out-of-pocket for a personal server for themselves and maybe some friends.
+Some server operators choose to offer paid accounts, some server operators are companies who can use their existing infrastructure, some server operators rely on crowdfunding from their users via Patreon and similar services, and some server operators are just paying out-of-pocket for a personal server for themselves and maybe some friends.
 So if you want to support the server hosting your account, check if it offers a way to donate.

 Mastodon development is likewise crowdfunded via [Patreon](https://patreon.com/mastodon) and via [OpenCollective](https://opencollective.com/mastodon). **No venture capital is involved.**